Optimal prediction for radiative transfer: A new perspective on moment closure: Linear Optimal Prediction

 i.e.~the mean solution is a particular solution, obtained by evolving the projected (averaged) initial conditions.
 Thus, the mean solution operator is $e^{tR}\mat{E}$.
 Multiplying the identity \eqref{eq:solution_operator_identity} from the right by $\mat{E}$ yields an identity for the mean solution operator

 in which the middle term cancels out, since $\mat{F}\mat{E} = \mat{0}$.
 This yields a new evolution equation for the mean solution

 which reads in block-components

 We have derived an equation \eqref{eq:op_evolution_interest} in which the dynamics for the variables of interest is independent of the evolution of the averaged variables.
 The latter are typically not of interest, but if desired, they can be obtained by integrating \eqref{eq:op_evolution_averaged}.
-For ordinary differential equations, the choice $\mat{A} = R^{-1}$ (the measure is invariant under the flow) yields that $\mathcal{R}_{FC} = 0$.
-However, this property has no particular relevance for the optimal prediction equations.
-If the original system is nonlinear, an analogous integro-differential equation can be derived, which in that context \cite{ChorinHaldKupferman2001} is denoted \emph{second order optimal prediction}.
-It is only an approximation.
-For linear systems, equation \eqref{eq:op_evolution_interest} yields the correct mean solution, hence we call it \emph{full optimal prediction}.
+For nonlinear systems of ordinary differential equations, an analogous integro-differential equation can be derived, which approximates the true mean solution.
+In that context \cite{ChorinHaldKupferman2001}, it is denoted \emph{second order optimal prediction}.
+For the linear problem considered here, equation \eqref{eq:op_evolution_interest} yields the true mean solution, hence we call it \emph{full optimal prediction}.

 The simplest approximation to \eqref{eq:op_evolution_interest}, called \emph{first order optimal prediction}, is obtained by neglecting the convolution term, i.e.~by solving the system